twistlock/docs/api/descriptions/policies/firewall_app_host_get.md

-Retrieves the firewall policy for WAAS hosts protected by Defender.
+Retrieves the WAAS policy for hosts.
 A policy consists of ordered rules.

 This endpoint maps to the table in **Defend > WAAS > Host** in the Console UI.